Analyzing Google Trends Data in Displayr

 Note that results are relative to the total number of searches at each time point, with the maximum being 100.
 We cannot infer anything about the volume of Google searches.
 But we can say that as a proportion of all searches blu-ray was about half as frequent in June 2008 compared to December 2008.
 See this link for more explanation about Google's methodology.

-Trends by geographic region
+Google trends by geographic region

 An alternative method for finding all the region-level codes for a given country is to use the following snippet of R code.
 In this case it retrieves all the regions of Italy (IT).
 To run this in Displayr, select Insert > R Output, paste in the code, and click Calculate.